Jerry2001397/Brighter-Day-High-School/README.md

 ## About This Project

-This is the official website for **Brighter Day Elementary, Junior & Senior High School** located in Sou-Clinc Community, Paynesville, Liberia.
+This is the official website for **Brighter Day Elementary, Junior & Senior High School** located in Soul Clinc Community, Paynesville, Liberia.
 The website showcases the school's programs, staff, graduates, and provides essential information to students, parents, and the community.

 ## Features

-- **Professional Design**: Modern, responsive website design using the school's official colors (Yellow and Blue)
+- **Professional Design**: Modern, responsive website design using the school's official colors (Yellow and Grey)
 - **Multi-Page Navigation**: Easy access to all important information through an intuitive navigation menu
 - **Mobile Responsive**: Fully responsive design that works on all devices
 - **Interactive Elements**: Smooth animations, hover effects, and interactive navigation